TABLE OF CONTENTS

 - Unplug bike

-Use the 3 mm hex key to remove the 2 screws that hold the nose cap in place.
+- Use the 3 mm hex key to remove the 2 screws that hold the nose cap in place.

-Disconnect connector and remove from frame
+- Disconnect the connector and remove it from the frame.

-Pinch the white connector that holds the wire to the frame and push through the hole it is installed in.
+Warning: Make sure the StagesBike is unplugged before doing this step. - Pinch the white connector that holds the wire to the frame and push through the hole it is installed in.

-Pull handlebar assembly out
+- Pull the handlebar assembly out.

-Completely loosen the handlebar height knob, then lift and remove the entire handlebar assembly.
+- Completely loosen the handlebar height knob, then lift and remove the entire handlebar assembly.
 Set aside for later.

-Remove existing sleeve
+- Remove existing sleeve

-Push from the side of the front half of the sleeve to rotate the front half out of the tube, then remove the back half of the sleeve.
+- Push from the side of the front half of the sleeve to rotate the front half out of the tube, then remove the back half of the sleeve.
 Use your thumb to push here:

-Keep pushing and rotate the front half back into the tube.
+- Keep pushing and rotate the front half back into the tube.

-Once it has been rotated enough, it will pull out easily.
+- Once it has been rotated enough, it will pull out easily.

-Push the back half of the sleeve into the tube and remove it.
+- Push the back half of the sleeve into the tube and remove it.

-Install new sleeve
+- Install the new sleeve.

-Insert the new sleeve in the same orientation as the existing one, pushing all the way flush to the top of the frame.
+- Insert the new sleeve in the same orientation as the existing one, pushing all the way flush to the top of the frame.

 - Carefully guide the handlebar assembly back into the sleeve, connector first.
 Do not let the handlebar drop hard until you have guided the connector out the other side of the head tube.